Cover Songs Better Than The Original Version

 Advertisement

-The musician Glen Hansard – a close friend of Buckley's who used to live with him in New York – explained the emotional investment that Buckley made in his performance of Cohen's song: "He gave us the version we hoped Leonard would emote, and he wasn't afraid to sing it with absolute reverence.
-Jeff sang it back to Leonard as a love song to what he achieved, and in doing so, Jeff made it his own" (via The Atlantic).
+The musician Glen Hansard — a close friend of Buckley's who used to live with him in New York—– explained the emotional investment that Buckley made in his performance of Cohen's song " (via The Atlantic): "He gave us the version we hoped Leonard would emote, and he wasn't afraid to sing it with absolute reverence.
+Jeff sang it back to Leonard as a love song to what he achieved, and in doing so, Jeff made it his own."

 Tainted Love

 Everyone can replicate the infectious four-part vocal melody that follows the words "Tainted Love," first put to record by Gloria Jones in 1964.
-An infectious, stomping Northern soul romp, the song was only initially released as a B-side and received little airplay amid a disappointing commercial performance, according to udiscovermusic, though it would later be remembered as a masterpiece of the genre.
+A catchy, stomping Northern soul romp, the song was only initially released as a B-side and received little airplay amid a disappointing commercial performance, according to uDiscoverMusic.
+It would later be remembered as a masterpiece of the genre.

 Advertisement